What's in a name?

 The exemption now reads "Any person lawfully engaged in the art or profession of farriery."

 Although other professions, such as pharmacists and researchers, are also listed as exempt, farriers are one of only a few professions predicated by "lawfully engaged".
-And it seems to be the only one described as an "art or profession".
+And it is the only one described as an "art or profession".

-Since farriery and other hoof-related professions are not actively regulated in the United States except on racetracks, the language begs the question of how it would be determined that an individual was lawfully engaged in providing farriery care to an animal.
+Since farriery and other hoof-related professions are not regulated in the United States except on racetracks, the language begs the question of how it would be determined whether or not an individual was lawfully engaged in providing farriery care to an animal.

 And what, exactly, farriery is.